wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Once you figure out what the error is, you need to check if it shows consistently around the world and from all authoritative servers.

+Ebersman, et al.        Expires January 15, 2016                [Page 9]

+Internet-Draft        DNSSEC Negative Trust Anchors            July 2015

    Use DNS Tools (dig) or DNS looking glasses to verify this.
 An error that is consistently the same is more likely to be operator caused than an attack.
-Also if the output from the authoritative server is consistently different from the resolvers output this hints to an
+Also if the output from the authoritative server is consistently different from the resolvers output this hints to an attack rather then an error, unless there is EDNS0 client subnet (draft-ietf-dnsop-edns-client-subnet) applied to the domain.

-Ebersman, et al.        Expires December 16, 2015               [Page 9]

-Internet-Draft        DNSSEC Negative Trust Anchors            June 2015

-   attack rather then an error, unless there is EDNS0 client subnet (draft-ietf-dnsop-edns-client-subnet) applied to the domain.